parse-community/docs/_includes/cloudcode/cloud-code.md

 *Available only on parse-server cloud code starting <version-number>*

-The beforeLogin trigger can be used for blocking an account from logging in (for example, if they are banned), recording a login event for analytics, notifying user by email if a login occurred at an unusual IP address and more.
+Sometimes you may want to run custom validation on a login request.
+The `beforeLogin` trigger can be used for blocking an account from logging in (for example, if they are banned), recording a login event for analytics, notifying user by email if a login occurred at an unusual IP address and more.

 ```JavaScript
 Parse.Cloud.beforeLogin(async request => {